eelcovv/fleetmaster/docs/database.md

 Typically you base mesh is located with the keel at the water level (which is $z=0$ by default) and the stern at $x=0$.

 In [figure 1](#database) the the relation between the base mesh with the different meshes is shown.
-A Base Mesh is defined by the stl file name which needs to be supplied, plus a `base_origin` and `base_rotation`.
+A Base Mesh is defined by the stl file name which needs to be supplied.

 ![Mesh locations as defined in the database structure](images/database.svg){id="database"}

-This gives the origin of the mesh back.

 ## Description of the database